Allison Glock

-Allison Glock (born in West Virginia) is an American non-fiction writer.
+Allison Glock is an American non-fiction writer.

 Life

-She graduated from Indiana University, and from Syracuse University with an MA.
+Glock was born in West Virginia.
+She graduated from Indiana University Bloomington in 1989, and from Syracuse University with an MA in 1992.

 Her work has appeared in The New York Times, The New York Times Magazine, Esquire, GQ, Maxim, Men's Journal, The New Yorker, Food & Wine, Elle, Garden & Gun, Oprah Magazine, Marie Claire, Rolling Stone.

 She is a Senior Staff Writer for ESPN.

+She was covered by The Guardian and other outlets for marrying a trans man.

+She wrote a novel named Changers.